gtoison/fb-contrib/README.md

 * Piotrek Żygieło

 fb-contrib has two main branches, 'findbugs' and 'spotbugs'.
-Code is committed to findbugs, and then merged to spotbugs.
+Code is committed to spotbugs, and then merged back to findbugs.
-It is preferable therefore to create merge requests against the findbugs branch.
+It is preferable therefore to create merge requests against the spotbugs branch.
 Thanks!

 ## Setting up for Development - Ant